noxouille/ubuntu-kickstart-cd-maker/README.md

 ## What does this script do?

-This script lets you create a completely automated Ubuntu Server installation CD (default:12.04.3 64 bit) that you can boot on any PC and have a working server in minutes without ever touching a keyboard.
+This script lets you create a completely automated Ubuntu Server installation CD (default:18.04.2 64 bit) that you can boot on any PC and have a working server in minutes without ever touching a keyboard.
+To do so, simply modify the `Requesting hostname` section.
+By default, you are required to enter the hostname for each installation.

 ## How does it do it?